 Wether you buy marrow bones from a Butcher, a Grocery store or online, we strongly suggest you opt for bones from a certified organic source that is independently verified as 100% grass-fed and has a legitimate and recognized animal welfare certification.
 These three factors will ensure you will eat the cleanest possible source of marrow.

 HOW LONG WILL FROZEN MARROW BONES LAST IN THE FREEZER?

-Frozen Marrow Bones will keep perfectly for at least 12 months if kept in a freezer friendly bag and your freezer stays below freezing ie 32 degrees F ( 0 Celcius).
+Frozen Marrow Bones will keep perfectly for at least 12 months if kept in a freezer friendly bag and stored in your freezer at a temperature below freezing ie 32 degrees F ( 0 Celcius).

 Raw Marrow Bones or Thawed from Frozen Marrow Bones should be kept in the refridgerator and used within 3 to 4 days.

-Can I cook Frozen Marrow Bones? - yes, just make sure to double the normal roasting time to 35/40 minutes at 450 F (232 C) in the Oven or Air Fryer.
+Can I cook Frozen Marrow Bones? - yes, if you choose not to defrost first, just make sure to double the normal roasting time to 35/40 minutes at 450 F (232 C) in the Oven or Air Fryer.